ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical results

-where $\mathbf{n}\in\mathbb{R}^3$ is a vector of unit length, representing the propagation direction of the reaction wavefront.
-The problem is solved on a banana-shaped and a four-atom molecular-shaped domain.
-The bounding box for the banana-shaped domain is chosen as $[-1.2,1.2]^3$ while the one for the molecular-shaped domain is chosen as $[-1.01, 1.01]^3$.
+where $\bm{n}\in\mathbb{R}^3$ is a vector of unit length, representing the propagation direction of the reaction wavefront.
+The problem is solved on a banana-shaped domain and a four-atom molecular domain.
+The bounding box for the banana-shaped domain is chosen as $(-1.2,1.2)^3$, while that for the molecular domain is chosen as $(-1.01, 1.01)^3$.
 The final time is set as $T=0.5$.
-The scalar nonlinear algebraic equation resulting from the implicit step of the reaction term is solved with the Newton method with an absolute tolerance $tol = 10^{-12}$.
+The scalar nonlinear algebraic equation resulting from the implicit step for the reaction term is solved by Newton's method with absolute tolerance $tol = 10^{-12}$.

 Numerical errors and convergence orders obtained by two KFBI-ADI schemes are summarized in \Cref{tab:banana-rd,tab:molecular-rd}.
-Similarly, we can observe second-order accuracy results for both two schemes.
-As we can see that since the exact solution of this example is nearly constant away from the moving front, the original DG scheme produces more accurate results than that for time-dependent boundary conditions and has comparable accuracy with the modified DG scheme.
+Similarly, both schemes exhibit second-order accuracy.
+Since the exact solution in this example is nearly constant away from the moving front, the original DG scheme produces more accurate results than in the case with time-dependent boundary conditions and has accuracy comparable to that of the modified DG scheme.

-It is noteworthy that the banana-shaped domain is singular and has two sharp corners, which is different from previous domains.
-The proposed ADI methods can naturally handle the presence of sharp corners without losing accuracy since the geometric singularity is no longer a problem in 1D sub-problems.
-Snapshots of numerical solutions at $t=0$, $t=0.25$, and $t=0.5$ are also displayed in \Cref{fig:molecular-rd,fig:ban-rd}, which show the time evolution of moving front between red-colored and blue-colored phases.
+The banana-shaped domain is singular and has two sharp corners, in contrast to the previous test domains.
+The proposed ADI methods can naturally handle sharp corners without losing accuracy because the geometric singularity is no longer problematic in the 1D subproblems.
+Snapshots of the numerical solutions at $t=0$, $t=0.25$, and $t=0.5$ are also displayed in \Cref{fig:molecular-rd,fig:ban-rd}, showing the time evolution of the moving front between the red and blue regions.